IDayday/AlphaZero_SC2/README.md

 * The dqn_model and dqn_agent are completed!
 * The MCTS is over a half.

+## 5.23

+😘😘😘
+I have finished the obvious bugs, and now, training can be started.
+I test some epoch, the simulation results most likely the draw.
+The agent doesn't know how to build marines in current policy.

+* For the setting default, simulation of a whole game cost about 3mins.

 ## TODO
 * reset MCTS in new game environment
 * train set in new game environment